gargikshirsagar/Mirrorly-Virtual-try-on/README.md

-Virtual Trial Room
+👕 Virtual Trial Room
 A real-time virtual trial room that lets users try on clothes using a webcam.
-Built using OpenCV, cvzone, and MediaPipe.
+Built using OpenCV, MediaPipe.

-Features
+✨ Features
 Real-time body landmark detection

-Overlay clothes accurately on the user
+Accurate overlay of clothes on the user’s body

 Simple GUI for browsing and selecting outfits